The Cancer Research

 - Once opened, store in an airtight container in a cool, dry place (not the refrigerator).

-- Before preparing, inspect and remove any debris or dirt.
+- Before preparing beans and lentils in dried form, inspect and remove any debris or dirt.

 - Dry beans and whole peas need to soak before cooking.
 Soak in a big pot of cold water overnight, or in hot water for one to four hours.